Meinert67/mlops_project_fiftysix/README.md

 ##  Project description
 ### Goal
 The goal of this project is to develop an MLOps pipline.
-We are using it to classify images.
+We have selected the task of classifying images.
+The main goal is not to create a perfect classifier, but to create a good and solid way of working with machine learning.

 ### Framework
 The base framework is Pytorch.
 We have selected to use Pytorch lightning to simplify training and debuging.
+We are considering which other opensource frameworks, that could help.

 ### Data